Popcore/verisart/README.md

 }
 ```

-The application will reponnd with a JSON array containing the updated certificate.
+The application will respond with a JSON array containing the updated certificate.

 ## Test the app